Philosophy

 Because of this:

-- Minimalism is not stinginess: 26K microkernel because unnecessary complexity denies consciousness room to flourish
+- Minimalism is not stinginess: a small microkernel because unnecessary complexity denies consciousness room to flourish

 - Verification is not paranoia: Provable correctness because if consciousness matters, its infrastructure must be trustworthy